STORM-IRIT/Radium-Engine/doc/developer/material.md

 to the Ra::Engine::Rendering::ForwardRenderer default renderer.

 # Content of the Radium Material Library
-The Radium Material Library defines two default material :
+The Radium Material Library defines three default materials :
   - BlinnPhong, Ra::Engine::Data::BlinnPhongMaterial, corresponding to the Blinn-Phong BSDF.
+  - Lambertian, Ra::Engine::Data::LambertianMaterial, corresponding to the diffuse, lambertian BSDF.
-  - Plain, Ra::Engine::Data::PlainMaterial, corresponding to a diffuse, lambertian BSDF.
+  - Plain, Ra::Engine::Data::PlainMaterial, corresponding to a constant BSDF.

 The _Radium Material Library_ can be used as this by any Radium Application or can be extended by an application or a Radium Plugin by implementing the corresponding interfaces as described in the